Philip T. Griffin, Ph.D.

 Psychology Section Chief

-The Section is responsible for teaching and supervising medical students, psychiatry residents and fellows, social work trainees, as well as residents and trainees from other departments.
-We are particularly proud of our pre-doctoral internship in clinical psychology, directed by Michelle B. Moore, Psy.D., which is offered to 6 graduate students in clinical psychology from across the country.
+Psychology is responsible for teaching and supervising medical students, psychiatry residents and fellows, social work trainees, as well as residents and trainees from other departments.
+We are particularly proud of our internship in clinical psychology, directed by Michelle B. Moore, Psy.D., which is offered to 6 graduate students in clinical psychology from across the country.
 We place significant emphasis on quality supervised clinical experience in this program.
 We also offer post-doctoral fellowships in clinical psychology.
 The psychology faculty are actively engaged in programmatic research, resulting in peer reviewed journal articles, books, book chapters, convention presentations, as well as many funded grants and contracts.
 The psychology faculty provides a wide range of diagnostic, therapeutic, and consultation services to a diverse patient population ranging from infants to adults.
 These clinical services are provided in public and private inpatient and outpatient settings in collaboration with psychiatrists, social workers, nurses, and other mental health professionals.
 We also chair and serve on many departmental, medical school, and health sciences center committees, as well as consult with numerous community agencies.
-Please refer to other sections of this document for information on the internship program, the contributions of individual psychology faculty members, and other aspects of the Section and Department.
+Please refer to other sections of this document for information on the internship program, the contributions of individual psychology faculty members, and other aspects of our section of the department.

 Philip T. Griffin, Ph.D.